stanleyeosakul/angular-travelville/README.md

       </ul>
     ```

-1. Access the HTML element using the `@ViewChild` decorator in `app.component.ts` and initialize it using the `ngAfterViewInit` lifecycle hook
+1. Access the HTML element using the `@ViewChild` decorator in `app.component.ts` and initialize it using the `ngAfterViewInit` lifecycle hook.

     ```typescript
     import { Component, ViewChild, AfterViewInit, ElementRef } from '@angular/core';